FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 • Caching mutable aggregates without write-invalidate. total_orders = 42 cached for 5 minutes.
 A new order arrives.
 For 5 minutes you're serving wrong counts.
 Either short TTL or explicit invalidation on write.

 • Not wrapping Redis calls in try/except.
 Redis is a network call.
 It can fail.
 If it does and you don't catch it, your whole endpoint returns 500.
-Cache failures should be transparent to the user.
+Cache failures should be invisible to the user.

 ← PREV

-FastAPI 104: Rate Limiting & Throttling — Token Buckets, Sliding Windows & Redis
+FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

 ← All FastAPI Posts